EnterpriseDB/sslutils/README-RPM.sslutils.txt

 Purpose: Revoke the client certificate and re-generate crl file.
 Param 1: Path to client certificate to be revoked.
-Param 2: Path to data directory where CA certificates, keys and CRL file are stored.
+Param 2: CRL file name specified in postgres config file.
 Returns: The CRL.

 openssl_get_crt_expiry_date()